 4) Keep a lowkey interaction when they awaken

-When it’s the middle of the night and your baby is awake, you need to keep a low profile interaction.
-This doesn’t necessarily mean being distant from your baby.
-It means using hushed tones, letting the lights remain dim, and keeping a small, reasonable distance.
+When it’s the middle of the night and your baby is awake, you need to keep a low profile.
+This doesn’t necessarily mean being far from your baby.
+It means to speak quietly, keep the lights low, and stand close enough to see what’s going on.

 Fewer interactions with your baby will help them get back to sleep faster without much fuss and frustration on your end.
 However, if you feel that your baby needs comforting, go for it, mama.
 Don’t hold back on loving your baby.